Zncl2222/Stochastic_THM/README.md

 # Stochastic_THM (MonteCarlo Plotting)
-20210921_v1
+20220122

-This is a simple GUI for Stochastic and Deterministic THM model Plotting.
+This is a statistic GUI for Stochastic THM project.